 Students must maintain a 2.5 GPA and remain in good academic standing with the university prior to starting and throughout their co-op experience.
 Incoming first-term freshmen are requested to complete one complete academic year before the start of a co-op experience.
 Freshmen are encouraged to begin their search during their second semester and may reach out to the Office of Career and Professional Development staff for assistance in the co-op job search process.
 Transfer students may begin a co-op experience after completion of one academic term at Georgia Southern University.
-For special consideration or questions, please contact the Assistant Director of Experiential Learning.
+For special consideration or questions, please contact the Coordinator of Experiential Learning.

 Overview of Co-op Work Terms

 Academic credit internships are provided and approved by your major’s department by a supporting faculty member.
 Work terms are often called “rotations” due to their rotating nature between work and academics.
 The Experiential Learning Program supports three plans for cooperative education: Parallel Co-op Rotation Plan, 3-Session Co-op Rotation Plan, and Extended Co-op Rotation Plan.

 - 3-Session Co-op Rotation Plan: Students begin their co-op in the fall, spring, or summer semester of their sophomore or junior year and complete three work rotations with the same employer.
 This program is a transcript-recorded experience and provides a certificate upon completion.
 See below for potential course and work term sequences for this plan.